manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

     ![Confirm adding targets](./images/em-target-012-confirm-add.png " ")

 	Click **Close** to close the confirmation window.
-Oracle EM redirects to the target discovery page.
+EM redirects to the target discovery page.

 Congratulations!
-You have successfully added Oracle Database and Listener as targets in Oracle EM.
-You can now view the targets, monitor and manage them from Oracle EM.
+You have successfully added Oracle Database and Listener as targets in EM.
+You can now view the targets, monitor and manage them from EM.

 ## Task 3: View newly added target Oracle Database

-After adding Oracle Database, Oracle EM displays it as managed target.
+After adding Oracle Database, Oracle Enterprise Manager displays it as managed target.

 In this task, you will view the newly added target Oracle Database, *orcl*, and its PDBs.